jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-02-18-realtime-dashboard-1/index.md

 #### Data Generator Source

-The *theLook eCommerce* dataset has seven entities and five of them are generated dynamically.
-In each iteration, a *user* record is created, and it has zero or more orders.
-An *order* record creates zero or more order items in turn.
-Finally, an *order item* record creates zero or more *event* and *inventory item* objects.
-Once all records are generated, they are ingested into the relevant tables using pandas' `to_sql` method.
+The *theLook eCommerce* dataset consists of seven entities, five of which are dynamically generated.
+In each iteration, a *user* record is created, associated with zero or more orders.
+Each *order*, in turn, generates zero or more order items.
+Finally, each *order item* produces zero or more *event* and *inventory item* records.
+Once all records are generated, they are ingested into the corresponding database tables using pandas' `to_sql` method.

 ```python
 # producer/generator.py